matthew-brett/asterisk-blog/content/xfree-is-forked.md

 [^oss-why-fork]: <http://www.dwheeler.com/oss_fs_why.html#forking>

-Management in open-source can mysterious.
+Management in open-source can be mysterious.
 In our technical world, we would rather believe that anything important must be technical, and management seems soft and poorly defined.
 We want to believe that all you need is good code, and that management is for corporate types, whom we despise.